London Design Biennale 2018 Medal

 London Design Biennale 2018 Best Design Medal

-The installation serves to comment on Latvian design, architecture and technology in the 21st century.
+The installation served to comment on Latvian design, architecture and technology in the 21st century.
 Design with a long-term focus will create socially responsible and environmentally friendly design, that can coexist with nature and its inhabitants.

 - Administering Body: Latvian National Museum of Art, Decorative Arts and Design Museum